Image source: https://www.whakoom.com/ediciones/588349/the_wolves_in_the_walls-softcover_56_pp

 How does this connect to the BC Language Arts curriculum?

 I think that this VR experience connects really well to the BC Grade 5 ELA curriculum.
 One of the big ideas is that: language and text can be a source of creativity and joy, and I definitely saw that.
 The students were able to step inside of the story, and it made storytelling feel exciting and different from the usual classroom experience.
+I think that it also connects to the big idea that: exploring stories helps us understand ourselves and make connections to others and the world.

 The curriculum includes the curricular competencies “Comprehend and connect (reading, listening, viewing)” and “Access information and ideas from a variety of sources and from prior knowledge to build understanding.”
 I think VR fits well within these competencies because students were not only reading the story, but also listening to it and viewing it in a digital, immersive format.
-They were engaging with information across multiple modes while drawing on their prior knowledge to make meaning.
-After experiencing the story, they responded through discussion and writing, which helped deepen their understanding.
-Even though it was challenging to transition into written tasks, that movement from experiencing the story to reflecting on it connects directly to these curricular competencies and supports comprehension across different forms of text.

 How does my experience connect to the Professional Standards for BC Educators?

 I think that this experience connects to Standard #6: teachers demonstrate a broad knowledge base and an understanding of the areas they teach.
-Before bringing VR into the classroom, we took the time to learn how the technology worked and read Wolves in the Walls ourselves.
+Before bringing VR into the classroom, we took the time to learn how the technology worked and read Wolves in the Walls ourselves!

 Image source: Forbes